 Features:

-・Super water-repellent and super hydrophobic coating
+• Super water-repellent and super hydrophobic coating

-・100% UV protection
+• 100% UV protection

-・Modular structure allows for easy lens replacement
+• Modular structure for easy lens replacement

-・Durable, fatigue-resistant, lightweight TR90 polyamide frame
+• Durable, fatigue-resistant, and lightweight TR90 polyamide frame

-・Soft, grippy TPR copolymer inserts on temples
+• Soft, grippy TPR copolymer inserts on the temples

 ¥37,400